marcincuber/eks/README.md

 All the templates can be found in [terraform](./terraform/).
 Ensure to reconfigure your backend as needed together with environment variables.

+### Amazon EKS design, use of spot instances and cluster scaling

+More about my configuration can be found in the blog post I have written recently -> [EKS design](https://medium.com/@marcincuber/amazon-eks-design-use-of-spot-instances-and-cluster-scaling-da7f3a72d061)

+### Kube2iam

+More about kube2iam configuration can be found in the blog post I have written recently -> [EKS and kube2iam](https://medium.com/@marcincuber/amazon-eks-iam-roles-and-kube2iam-4ae5906318be)

 ### Sizing nodes i.e. max number of pods per instance

 You can check how many ethernet interfaces and max IP per interface from [AvailableIpPerENI docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI)